1935 Chicago mayoral election: Background

+Entering the 1935 city elections, the city's Democratic machine was at full-strength, with strong patronage and strong electoral performance.
+It was headed by the Kelly (the Chairman of the Cook County Democratic Party and the Illinois member of the Democratic National Committee).
+Democratic success was widely seen as a continuation of organizational success of the county Democratic party that had been first built during the landslide Democratic performance of the 1932 elections, on the coattails of Franklin D. Roosevelt's success on the presidential ballot.

+While the city's Republican Party had in the 1920s controlled the city's politics during the peak of then-mayor William Hale Thompson's political machine, its power had since fallen greatly.
+The city party had been attempting to distance itself from the specter of the disgraced former mayor who had been unseated by Cermak in the city's previous mayoral election.

 Nominations

+The Democratic and Republican primaries were held in February, coinciding with the first round of the Chicago City Council elections.

 Democratic primary

 Interim mayor Edward J. Kelly ran for election to a full first term.
-He had been appointed as interim mayor by the Chicago City Council following the death in office of Anton Cermak and subsequent resignation of acting mayor Frank J. Corr.

-Results
+Democratic primary results

 Despite a blizzard, a substantial number of Chicago voters participated in the Democratic mayoral primary.
 Edward J. Kelly won what was the greatest plurality ever in a Chicago mayoral primary.

 Republican primary

 The Republican primary was won by Emil C. Wetten.
 Wetten was an attorney that had served in such roles as first assistant corporation counsel for the city.

-Mortimer B. Flynn had been president of the Pottinger-Flynn Coal Company.

-Unsuccessful candidate Grace A. Gray was the first woman ever to file as a candidate for mayor of Chicago.
+His strongest opponent was Mortimer B. Flynn, who had been president of the Pottinger-Flynn Coal Company.
+The third candidate in the race, Grace A. Gray, was the first woman ever to file as a candidate for mayor of Chicago.